 2) Since it was next to the fort, it’s not surprising to discover that the area was a parade ground during the early 18th century.
 In 1733, it was leased to three local landlords — Peter Jay, John Chambers, and Peter Bayard — to develop an English-style park.
 It quickly became the destination of lavish homes of the wealthy.

-3) Yes there was actually bowling here.
-Or rather, the traditional form of lawn bowling, enjoyed by the residents that lived around the park.
+3) Yes, there was actually bowling here.
+Or rather, the traditional form of lawn bowling enjoyed by the residents that lived around the park.
 This required perpetual maintenance of the lawn.
 Before the invention of the lawnmower, this was usually accomplished by sheep.
-I’m not sure whether sheep were employed into service here at Bowling Green.
+I’m not sure whether sheep were employed in service here at Bowling Green.
 But there were pigs in the street so you never know.

 8) Bowling Green soon became known as a transportation terminus for coaches and omnibuses which strode up and down Broadway.
 In the 1820s, when the entertainment venue Castle Garden opened, the streets around Bowling Green became clogged with busy street life.
 By the 1850s, Castle Garden became the principal immigration station, filling the once elite neighborhood with a bustling cross-section of classes.
 In the 1890s, New York’s short-lived cable-car line terminated here.

 9) The park was much abused and generally unimpressive during the 1950s and ’60s but was rebuilt during the 1970s to approximately resemble how it once looked.
 The fence which surrounds the park is the original which was first placed around the park in 1773.
 This makes it one of the oldest free-standing artifacts in all of Manhattan.